jbcodeforce/jbcodeforce.github.io/docs/index.md

 ## What is in this site

-The goal of this site is to keep references and notes from my studies and may be define some best practices I have used to implement customer's solutions.
+The goal of this site is to keep references and notes from my different studies and may be define some best practices I have used to implement customer's solutions.
 It addresses some of the common problems I encountered while trying new technologies.

-The left navigation is to go over the last technologies studied to address business application solution implementation based on event driven microservice, real time analytics leveraging artificial intelligence and hybrid cloud.
-This is always a work in progress, some subjects are at the beginning of the study, some are dropped as of now, but I could come later on it depending of customer's engagement.

 All views expressed on this site are mine only, and do not represent the views of my current and past employers and customers.

 ## Study Repositories

 [Repository list](https://github.com/jbcodeforce?tab=repositories)